10 Best Martial Arts Books for Instructional Reading Reviewed

 Cost and Value

-This product falls onto the high end of the price range when compared to the other items that we've included on our list.
+This product falls onto the high end of the price range when compared to the other items that we've included on our list since it is one of the best karate books on the market.
 That slightly elevated price gets you quite a lot for your money, though.
 You learn how to string movements together into combination techniques, all wrapped up in a well-photographed belt-by-belt organizational system.

 3. The Book of Knowledge